Nebraska Student Grants for College

 Fund Your Education with Free Grant Money

-Everybody's situation is different, which is why the amount that any one person can receive differs widely from the next.
-In some cases, you do not even have to apply for these grants; they are already given to you if you show a need for the money.
+The Nebraska state government will determine how much, if any, of this government grant money you are eligible for, based on need, income, and family circumstances.
+Obviously, everybody’s situation is very different, so the amount that any one person receives can differ widely from the next person’s award.
+In some special cases, you do not even have to apply for these grants.
+In fact, they are already given to you if you show a need for the money by filling out the FAFSA.

-Need of college funding is based on the FAFSA or Free Application for Federal Student Aid- an application that every person attending college in the United States must fill out each year.
+A student’s actual need for college funding is based on the FAFSA form or the Free Application for Federal Student Aid.
+This is a key application that every person attending college in the United States must fill out each year.
+Find the deadline for the submission of a Nebraska-originated form on the FAFSA website.

-If you have an EFC or Expected Family contribution number close to zero or at zero, the needier you are and the more funds will be available to you.
-Here are some of the many Nebraska college grants from the state that may be applicable to you.
+If you have an EFC or Expected Family Contribution that is close to zero or at zero, this means that you and your family are expected to contribute nothing to your college education.
+The closer the EFC is to zero, the needier you are and the more funds will be available to you in the form of grants.

 General Nebraska State Grants

 These grants are available to people that show a serious economic need for college funding.
-To get these need based grants, you must fill out the FAFSA and be eligible for the Federal Pell Grant.
+If you receive these grants, you will probably have an EFC of zero on your FAFSA form.
+To get these need-based grants, you must fill out the FAFSA and be eligible for the Federal Pell Grant, which necessitates that you be significantly low-income.

 Robert C. Byrd Honors Scholarship

-This scholarship is more of a grant than a scholarship.
-It is a state funded scholarship that awards any and every high school student in the state of Nebraska a $1,500 scholarship for their hard work and achievement.
+This award is termed a scholarship by name, but is actually more of a grant than a scholarship since there is no specific essay or such requirement.
+The Robert C. Byrd Scholarship is a state funded prize that awards any and every high school student in the state of Nebraska an automatic $1,500 gift for their hard work and achievement.

 American Legion Grants

-These grants and scholarships are available to students that have a parent or guardian that were service men or women that passed away during the September 11, 2001 Twin Tower bombing.
+These grants and scholarships have a very specific target audience.
+They are available to students that have a parent or guardian that were service men or women that passed away during the September 11, 2001 Twin Tower bombing.

-This is a very specific grant, but eligible students will receive a full ride to any Nebraska college or university of their choice.
+The American Legion Grant is a highly particular gift, but if you are eligible you will be rewarded greatly.
+Qualified students will receive a full ride to any Nebraska college or university of their choice.

 Academic Competitiveness Grant

-The Academic Competitiveness Grant is eligible to students that have excellent grades and have taken challenging coursework throughout high school.
+The Academic Competitiveness Grant is exactly what it sounds like from its name.
+It is available to students that have excellent grades and have taken challenging coursework throughout high school.
+In other words, it is awarded to the most academically competitive future college students.

-This grant pays up to $1,300 to any individual that can prove academic excellence.
-This grant can be applied for each year as long as you continue to take challenging courses.
+This grant pays up to $1,300 to any individual that can prove academic excellence and who merits the reward.
+This grant can be applied for each year as long as you continue to take challenging courses and do not let your grades slip or lose their edge.

-This grant is only available to those students that have received a Pell Grant but still show need for further funding to pay for college.
+This Nebraska Opportunity Grant, formerly called the Nebraska State Grant, is only for the neediest of the low-income candidates who need the money to fill in the gaps of their Pell grant monies.
+This grant is only available to those students that have already received a Pell Grant but still show need for further funding to pay for college.
 Students must be a resident of Nebraska and have already been accepted to an accredited Nebraska college, technical school or university.

-The money is given directly to your school of choice's financial aid department and they separate the money into equal parts for the quarters or semesters you attend during any given year.
-You are eligible for this grant each year that you attend college if you are given a Pell grant.
+The money is given directly to your school of choice’s financial aid department and they separate the money into equal parts for the quarters or semesters you attend during any given year.
+You are eligible for this grant each year that you attend college as long as you still qualify for a Pell grant.

 Nebraska Loan Repayment Grant for Medical Students